meltano/meltano/docs/src/docs/command-line-interface.md

 ::: tip
 Once you've succesfully added your custom plugin to your Meltano project, don't forget to make it [known to Meltano](/docs/contributor-guide.html#known-plugins) to make it easier for other people to install in the future!
 :::

-### Plugin-specific behavior

-#### Transform

-Transform plugins are not pip packages, but [dbt packages](https://docs.getdbt.com/docs/building-a-dbt-project/package-management) containing [dbt models](https://docs.getdbt.com/docs/building-a-dbt-project/building-models).

-As such, their `pip_url`s point at [dbt packages stored in Git](https://docs.getdbt.com/docs/building-a-dbt-project/package-management#git-packages), and they are installed by adding this `git` URL to your project's `transform/packages.yml` and enabling the packaged model in `transform/dbt_project.yml`.

-#### Dashboard

-Dashboard plugins are pip packages bundling Meltano dashboards and reports.

-The bundled dashboards and reports will be added to your project's `analyze` directory automatically as part of installation.

-#### Transformer and orchestrator

-Transformer and orchestrator plugins have related [file bundles](#file-bundle) that will be added to your project automatically as part of installation.

-#### File bundle

-File bundle plugins are pip packages bundling files you may want in your Meltano project.

-The bundled files will be added to your project automatically as part of installation.
-The file bundle plugin itself will not be added to `meltano.yml` unless it contains files that are [managed by the file bundle](#file-bundle-extra-update) and to be updated automatically when [`meltano upgrade`](#upgrade) is run.

 ## `config`